moshefeit/python-text-splitter/README.md

 # python-text-splitter

-Python script to split a really big text file to multiple files by lines.
-If you need to upload a dataset that is so big in size, why don't you just *split it* into multiple files and join them later in the cloud?
+*Python script to split a really big text file to multiple files by lines*

+If you need to upload a dataset that is so big in size to GitHub, they won't allow you.
+So, why don't you just *split it* into multiple files and join them later in the cloud?

-This script are built with **Python 2.7**, on **Windows** environment, on **.TXT** file.
+This script is built with **Python 2.7**, on **Windows** environment, on **.TXT** file.
 Other than that, haven't been tested yet.

 You need only the **complete path** of the file, and this script will do the job.
 This script works based on lines.
 And splitting is based on Github upload limit.